5apps/ember-data-remotestorage/README.md

 });
 ```

+And to make the remoteStorage magic apply, you add the module name and data
-You also need to define the module _name_ and _type_ on the model's class:
+type to the model class:

 ```javascript
 App.Todo.reopenClass({